ombhamare4/Voting-App-Django/readme.txt

-Hello this is om
+Hello this is om Bhamare
-Hello this is Aman
+Hello this is Aman Lohani
 Step 1:
     Create Empty Folder on desktop